joseph-so/Tic-Tac-Toe/README.md

+#Tic-Tac-Toe

-This is my work on the JetBrains Academy/Python Developer - Tic-Tac-Toe project.
+This is my work on the [JetBrains Academy](https://hyperskill.org/)/Python Developer - Tic-Tac-Toe project.

-I only use the material which is covered in that curriculum only
+I have only used the material which are covered in that curriculum only